Speakers

 Sugar, protein, nucleic acid and fat molecules and their physiological and therapeutic significance are presented.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 Molecules that move the world (Part 3)

-Molecules such as morphine, cocaine, caffeine, ethanol, etc. are presented and how they have influenced the music scene in particular.
-Natural and synthetic drugs as well as possible ways to combat drugs are also discussed.
-Addiction and combating addiction are discussed.
+Molecules such as morphine, cocaine, caffeine, ethanol and others are presented and how they have influenced the music scene in particular.
+Natural and synthetic drugs and possible ways of combating drugs are also discussed.
+Addiction and addiction control are discussed.

-Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centers, young chemist forums, adult education centers - Duration: 75 to 90 min
+Target group: Students and teachers of advanced science courses and upper secondary schools as well as the school community, chemistry teacher training centres, young chemists' forums, adult education centres - Duration: 75 to 90 min

 Molecules that move the world (Part 4)